 The taxable income is calculated after making certain adjustments (timing differences) as guided by existing tax laws, regulations and practices to the net profit before tax for the year.
 Tax determination is based on management's best estimate.

-The tax rate applicable to the Branch is 20%.
+The tax rate applicable to the Branch in the Emirate of Abu Dhabi is 20%.